-Question - It is possible, supposedly, to "partner with your IRA".
-You put in, say, half the money and the IRA puts in the other half.
-The partnership does a fix and flip.
-The net profits would then be split 50/50.
-Is this true?
-I thought you could only do this if you start the business with the IRA as a partner.
-But if your business already exists, you cannot use funds from your IRA for a flip.
-Is that not right?
+Is it possible to "partner" with your IRA?
+Let's say I provide half of the (non-retirement) money and my IRA supplies the other half.
+"We" then elect to execute a fix & flip.
+The net profits would then be split 50/50, correct?
+I thought you could only do this if you start a business with the IRA as a partner.
+But, if your business already exists, are you not able to use funds from your IRA?

-U.S. Department of Labor ruling 2000-10 allows you to partner with your self-directed IRA but there are special circumstances under which it is allowed.
-Otherwise it's self-dealing and a prohibited transaction.
-Here are the basics for partnering with your IRA.
-Your IRA can partner with another person, entity or IRA.
-In partnering, as you may know, the IRA would own only a percentage of the property and the remaining portion would be owned by someone else.
+U.S. Department of Labor ruling 2000-10 allows you to partner with your self-directed IRA, but there are special circumstances under which you may do so without violating IRS rules surrounding prohibited transactions and self-dealing.
+In partnering, the IRA would own only a percentage of the property and the remaining portion would be owned by someone else.
 You may partner your IRA with personal funds and/or disqualified persons, but some restrictions apply.

-One major restriction is when your IRA partners with disqualified persons, the ownership percentage must be kept constant throughout the life of the investment, and all expenses and income must be split according to that ratio.
-Each bill must be paid according to the ownership ratio.
+One major restriction is when your IRA partners with disqualified persons, the ownership percentage must be kept constant throughout the life of the investment.
+All expenses and income must be split in accordance with said ownership percentage.

-For instance, if you and your IRA each pay half of the cost for a real estate investment, any renovation or fix-up costs must also be split in half.
-Conversely, any income from the property must also be split in half.
+For instance, if you and your IRA each cover half of a real estate investment, any renovation or fix-up costs must also be split in half.
+Conversely, any income from the property must also be divided 50/50.

-Although these restrictions require an active investor to properly manage the investment, a good self-directed IRA provider can smooth the edges and make your investment and management process easier.
+Although these restrictions require an active investor to properly manage the investment, New Direction Trust Company is here to help whenever possible.
 Partnering with your IRA has worked for some of our clients and can be a valuable tool to increase retirement funds and acquire lucrative real estate assets.

 And, contrary to popular belief, you don’t need to start an LLC when partnering with your IRA to purchase real estate.
-You can also partner with non-disqualified persons to your IRA such as your siblings or cousins to set up a more flexible investment plan.
+You can partner with just about anyone (and/or their IRAs) without having to establish a business entity.